Why Book Michael Caswell?

 No associate photographers

-A somewhat common practice in this industry is for a studio to accept multiple bookings for a given day and time, and then subcontract other photographers to actually shoot the events.
-While there is nothing ethically wrong with this (as long as it is fully and openly disclosed to the couple in advance of signing the contract), and would certainly result in more revenue if I were to adopt this business model, it’s simply not a practice that I would feel comfortable engaging in.
+A somewhat common practice in this industry is for a studio to accept multiple bookings for a given day and time, and then subcontract other photographers to actually shoot these events.
+This is understandable from a purely business-minded point of view, as I know firsthand the feeling of leaving money on the table when I get inquiries for dates for which I am already booked, and it's certainly tempting to say yes to these couples even though I would have to assign their event to another photographer.
+While there is nothing ethically wrong with this (as long as it is fully and openly disclosed to the couple in advance of signing the contract), and would result in more revenue if I were to adopt this business model, it’s simply not a practice that I would feel comfortable engaging in.
 I take great pride in the images I create and in the high level of personal service I provide to my clients, and would not feel right about making it standard procedure to send another photographer (no matter how good I thought they were) to handle the single-most important aspect of the job.
 In short, if you book Michael Caswell Photography, I will personally be the one who captures your event, period.

 I bring ample backup equipment

 This is one area that less experienced photographers often cut corners on.
 Professional-quality equipment is expensive, and while one camera body and a few lenses might be sufficient for portrait work (where the consequences of equipment failure would amount to a relatively minor inconvenience), for weddings it is absolutely mandatory to have backup gear.
-For a wedding photographer just starting out, trying to supplement their regular income with a part-time side-business, it can be very tempting to try to get by without purchasing professional-level redundant cameras, lenses, and lighting gear (or maybe just having an old or consumer-grade camera on hand as a spare, but one that would not be adequate to shoot professionally with) and they may very well be able to get away with this for a while.
+For a wedding photographer just starting out as a part-time side-business, it can be very tempting to try to get by without purchasing professional-level redundant cameras, lenses, and lighting gear (or maybe just having an old or consumer-grade camera on hand as a spare, but one that would not be adequate to shoot professionally with) and they may very well be able to get away with this for a while.
 But sooner or later, this luck will run out, and you don't want it to be during your event.

-I even consider having just one backup camera to be insufficient, so I carry two cameras on me throughout most of the day with a third identical camera in my bag, along with various lenses of overlapping focal lengths, and multiple pieces of lighting gear.
-On most jobs I’ll also have a complete emergency kit consisting of a yet another camera with a flash and a couple of lenses which stays in the trunk of my car, just in case something catastrophic (such as an unplanned dunk in the hotel swimming pool) happens to all of my primary and backup equipment.
-I've never actually had to use this kit during an event, but it's comforting to know it is there.
+I even consider having just one backup camera to be insufficient, so I carry two cameras on me throughout most of the wedding day with a third fully capable camera in my bag, along with an assortment of professional quality lenses of overlapping focal lengths, and multiple pieces of lighting gear.

 I am obsessively careful about protecting your images

-I recognize that have in my care what are among the most important photographs my clients will ever have, so the memory cards that contain these images are treated like the priceless crown jewels that they are.
-It has long been a self-imposed requirement that any camera I consider purchasing for photographing weddings must have the ability to capture images to two memory cards simultaneously, so even before I leave a wedding I have a backup.
-Before I depart the venue, these cards are physically separated, with one set remaining in the cameras, and the other set being secured in a pouch which stays on my person until I get home.
+I fully recognize that have in my care what are among the most important photographs my clients will ever have, so the memory cards that contain these images are treated like the priceless and irreplaceable crown jewels that they are.
+It has long been a self-imposed requirement of mine that any camera I consider purchasing for photographing weddings must have the ability to capture images to two memory cards simultaneously, so even before I leave a wedding I have a backup.
+Before I depart the venue at the conclusion of the event, these cards are physically separated, with one set remaining in my camera bag, and the other set being secured in a pouch which stays on my person until I get home.
 That night, no matter how tired I am, the images get downloaded from the cards onto my computer's storage system, and multiple backups are made.
 Not the next day, or whenever I end up getting around to it later in the week, but immediately, without fail.
 An off-site cloud backup is initiated at that time as well, which is typically completed by the following day.
-Lastly, as an extra precaution, the second set of memory cards is set aside and not reused for other events until after the images have been edited and delivered.
+Lastly, as an even further precaution, the second set of memory cards is set aside and not reused for other events until after the images have been edited and delivered.

 Is all this overkill?
 Maybe.
-But even though it’s impossible to guarantee with absolute certainty that no images will ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be expected, and can proudly say that after shooting well over half a million pictures professionally over the past 12 years, I’ve never lost a single image.
-Money is not the main barrier to taking these kinds of precautions, as storage for digital images is not prohibitively expensive as it once was.
-It’s simply a matter of fully recognizing how important these priceless photographs truly are, realizing that storage devices are prone to unpredictable failure, and putting thought into predicting and mitigating any other unforeseen ways in which images could be lost.
+But even though it’s impossible to guarantee with absolute certainty that no images will ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be typically expected, and can proudly say that after shooting well over half a million pictures professionally over the past 12 years, I’ve never had an instance of lost images.
+Money is not the main barrier to taking these kinds of precautions, as storage for digital images, while not cheap, is not as prohibitively expensive as it once was.
+It’s simply a matter of fully recognizing how important these priceless photographs truly are, realizing that storage devices are prone to unpredictable and catastrophic failure, and putting thought into predicting and mitigating any other unforeseen ways in which images could be lost.
 With that mindset, the effort and time that I put into taking care of your pictures to this extent becomes a reflexive act.

 I’m easy to work with